jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 We'll also be given some information about inflows and outflows.

-**Inflow Rate**: volume/time, i.e. gals/min
+**Inflow Volume Rate**: volume/time, i.e. gals/min

 **Inflow Concentration**: mass/volume, i.e. lbs/gal.

-**Outflow Rate**: volume/time, i.e. gals/min
+**Outflow Volume Rate**: volume/time, i.e. gals/min - this quantity will be negative.

+We can also find the **Inflow Mass Rate**, which is in mass/time and is the inflow volume rate multiplied by the inflow concentration.

 Given the above information, we can setup a differential equation to model the mass of solute present in the solution - $x$ after a given amount of time - $t$ has passed.
+We can then say $x$ is the **Instantaneous Solute Mass**.

 We need to account for two things - how much solute has been added by time $t$ through inflows and how much solute has been removed by time $t$ by outflows.

+$$ \Delta x = (inflowMassRate - outflowMassRate)\Delta t $$

+Here, $\Delta x$ is an abitrarily small change in the mass of the solute, and $\Delta t$ is an arbitrary small change in time.

+We have the inflow mass rate but we don't know the outflow mass rate yet.
+We know the outflow volume rate and we need to know the solution conentration at any given point of time.
+The solution concentration will be the mass of the solute at time $t$ divided by the solution volume at time $t$.

+The instantaneous solution volume will the starting solution volume plus the sum of the inflow volume rate and the outflow volume rate times the amount of time that's passed, i.e.:

+$$instantaneousSolutionVolume = startingSolutionVolume> + (inflowVolumeRate + outflowVolumeRate)t $$

+Now, the instantaneous solution concentration will be the instantaneous solution mass divided by the instantaneous solution volume:

+$$ instantaneousSolutionConcentration = \frac{x}{instantaneousSolutionVolume} $$

+The outflow mass rate will be the instantaneous solution concentration times the outflow volume rate:

+$$ outflowMassRate = instantaneousSolutionConcentration * outflowVolumeRate $$